Field Sales KPIs: 10 Revenue-Driving Metrics

 How to Measure and Improve

-- Formula: Total number of logged customer interactions (visits, calls, demos) in a day.
+- Formula: Total number of logged interactions per day (visits, calls, demos).

 Strategic Analysis & Application